T-J-Whittington/C__p-Test/README.md

 I haven't embellished my commits, I genuinely treat commits like a form of patch notes and try to keep to the proper git conventions, including the commit message character limit.
 I'll only add a commit message and no description if the change was small enough to summarise in the message.
 I dislike seeing an enormous commit message with no description.

 Thank you for the test, and taking the time to review my work.

+# New reader comments:
+This is an obfuscated test for a company.